XeraRequiem/Microsoft-Office-365-Scripts/README.md

 The script can be used to update the enabled services of a single user, a list of users, or all users registered under company's Microsoft Id.

 # Parameters
-	Parameters:
 	-UsersFile
 		Type: String
 		Input: Path to text file containing the list of principal names that will have their license standardized.
 Users without the license will have the license enabled before standardizing the services.
 Text file should be formatted so each name is separated by a new line.
 Cannot be used with PrincipalName parameter.

 	-PrincipalName
 		Type: String
 		Input: Principal name of the user to be affected by the script.
 Do not include if UsersFile parameter is set.
 Cannot be used with UsersFile parameter.

 	-ExceptionsFile
 		Type: String
 		Input: Path to text file containing list of principal names that should not have their license standardized.
 File must be formatted so each name is separated by a new line.
 Requires UsersFile parameter to be included.

 	-E1
 		Type: Switch
 		Input: None